ElijahMangaba/RESTFUL-Blog-App/README.md

 # RESTFUL-Blog-App

 A project that culminates all of the things I learned about the Front-End working with the Back-end of a web application.
 This project is a Simple Blog App that allows a user to create, edit, and delete blog posts that contain a title, link for an image, and a description.
-Follows REST pattern by containing RESTful routes.
-Connected to a database and follows CRUD operations.
+This project follows the REST pattern by containing RESTful routes.
+It is also connected to a database and follows CRUD operations.

 ### Prerequisites